laiba9999/BNTA-Server-side-Project/README.md

 4. Go back on Intellij and press the green build button (looks like a hammer) to build and run the application.
 <br/>
 Note: A more detailed version of how to set up will be on the Wiki of this repository.

+## How to use

+Please refer to the Wiki section of this repository to learn how to use the application.

 ## Credits to